By Michael Martin

 And there's still more to the equation.

-"Eating enough calories, especially from carbohydrate, is important to fuel your exercise and maintain a high intensity during workouts," she adds.
+"Eating enough calories, especially from carbohydrates, is important to fuel your exercise and maintain a high intensity during workouts," she adds.

 But you might find vegan protein superior to animal protein if whey or casein tend to upset your stomach (in some people, they can cause gas or bloating), and, of course, if you're following a vegan diet.